lukesdm/image-comments/Readme.md

 `/// <image <url="$(SolutionDir)\CommonImages\Fourier.jpg`

-Images are displayed using the [WPF Image control](http://msdn.microsoft.com/en-us/library/ms610982) with a [BitmapFrame](http://msdn.microsoft.com/en-us/library/ms619213) source, and accepted image and URL formats are tied to those, e.g. BMP, PNG, JPG all work as image formats, and C:\Path\To\Image.png, http://www.server.com/image.png and \\server\folder\image.png all work as URLs*.
+Images are displayed using the [WPF Image control](http://msdn.microsoft.com/en-us/library/ms610982) with a [BitmapFrame](http://msdn.microsoft.com/en-us/library/ms619213) source, and accepted image and URL formats are tied to those, e.g. BMP, PNG, JPG all work as image formats, and C:\Path\To\Image.png, http://www.server.com/image.png and \\\server\folder\image.png all work as URLs.

 If there's a problem trying to load the image or parse the tag, the tag will be squiggly-underlined and hovering over this will show the error, e.g